 Trip of a lifetime

 Year 10 Princes Hill Secondary College student Matthew won a trip to Canberra earlier this year.
 Matthew's family members and ancestors have served in the armed forces and he has always been interested in military history.
-He came across the Spirit of ANZAC prize while reading about the Gallipolli campaign.
+He came across the Spirit of ANZAC prize while reading about the Gallipoli campaign.

 'After discussing it with an enthusiastic teacher of mine, I was determined to enter the Spirit of Anzac Prize and hopefully embark upon a grand adventure,' Matthew says.
 'In the end, I experienced wonderful events and gained friends for life.'